Car-free adventures aroundCardiffSouth Glamorgan

 - Catch bus 32A, which runs hourly, from stop KN on Westgate.

 - Soon after passing flowery Victoria Park (kids’ playground, crêperie on the corner), the bus bursts out of the Cardiff suburbs into the hilly Welsh countryside, winding into St Fagans past woods and thatched cottages.

 - The museum itself, which is free, is one of those places where you can easily spend a whole day.
 From the reconstructed bronze-age huts deep in the forest at one end to the elegant, terraced castle gardens at the other, St Fagan’s is full of contrasts.
 A mini-fairground and a choice of shops and cafés make for an excellent family day out.

-- Those looking for more adventures in the area might like to hop on bus 320 from St Fagan’s church (or direct from the same stop in Cardiff) and visit the beautiful Llanerch Vineyard, where afternoon wine-tastings are £12 per person.
+- Those looking for more adventures in the area might like to hop on bus 320 from St Fagan’s church (or direct from the same stop in Cardiff) and visit the beautiful Llanerch Vineyard for afternoon wine-tastings.